boxwise/boxtribute/docs/adr/graphql-ariadne-apollo.md

 ## Status

 Accepted, installation of Ariadne and Apollo complete.
-Creation of schema in progress.
+Creation of GraphQL schema in progress.

 ## Context